 Connect OneNote to other tools

 Get even more done by connecting OneNote with other tools like Zapier, IFTTT, or Flow.
 These apps allow you to create ‘If This, Then That’ workflows between different systems.
-For example, you could use a Flow template to create a OneNote page for an upcoming event in your Outlook calendar.
+For example, you could use a Power Automate template to create a OneNote page for an upcoming event in your Outlook calendar.

 How do I get OneNote?